yaniv-golan/openai-structured/docs/source/quickstart.rst

 * ``gpt-4o``: Latest GPT-4 structured model
 * ``gpt-4o-mini``: Latest mini variant
-* ``o1``: Latest optimized model
+* ``o1``: Latest optimized model with fixed parameters
-* ``o3-mini``: Latest mini optimized model
+* ``o3-mini``: Latest mini optimized model with fixed parameters

 .. note::
-    Use dated versions in production for stability.
-    Aliases automatically use the latest compatible version.
+    o1 and o3 models have fixed parameters that cannot be modified:

+    - temperature: Fixed at 1.0
+    - top_p: Fixed at 1.0
+    - frequency_penalty: Fixed at 0.0
+    - presence_penalty: Fixed at 0.0

+    Attempting to modify these parameters will raise an OpenAIClientError.
+    Use other models if you need to adjust these parameters.

 Environment Variables
 ------------------